markuman/markuman.nextcloud/README.md

 # Ansible Nextcloud Collection

-Ansible Nextcloud Collection - is not meant to install nor to maintain your nextcloud itself.
-It's meant to bring up your nextcloud usage to the next level 🚀
+Ansible Nextcloud Collection - that brings up your nextcloud usage to the next level 🚀
 No ssh required.

 ## Features